-OCS establish the ADI and where applicable the acute reference dose (ARfD) for agricultural and veterinary chemicals.
+OCS establish the ADIs and where applicable the ARfDs for agricultural and veterinary chemicals.
 The APVMA and FSANZ carry out estimates of dietary exposure to agricultural and veterinary chemicals and compare them to the OCS standards.
 Based on dietary exposure assessments, the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.